michaelleighstewart/freedomtechnology/posts/IPFS.md

 <br /><hr /><br />

 <h2>Setup</h2>
 <p>First, head over to <a href="https://fleek.xyz/" target="_new">fleek.xyz</a> and take a read through their documentation and resources before signing up.
 Once we have signed up, head over to sites and add a new site from the list of templates.
-There are several different templates to choose from, including Nuxt, React and Vue boilerplates.For the sake of this example, we are going to use the *Blogmaker by Vitalik* template.</p>
+There are several different templates to choose from, including Nuxt, React and Vue boilerplates.
+For the sake of this example, we are going to use the *Blogmaker by Vitalik* template.</p>

 <br />
 <img class="blog-image" src="$root/images/fleek01.png"></img>